SenseLogic/PENDOWN/README.md

 !^gangnam\ This title also uses the gangnam style.
 ```

-Single-character color tags may also be redefined, exactly in the same way :
+Single-character color tags can also be redefined in the same way :

 ```
 {{^#ffd,$f87:²\}}